Summer Bridge Program (Reading, English, and Mathematics)

-Students attending New Student Orientation between March and August will be able to register, if eligible, for a one-week summer course.
+Students attending New Student Orientation between April and August will be able to register, if eligible, for a one-week summer course.
 If successful, it will replace the traditional 14 week course in the Fall semester.
-The cost of a Summer Bridge course for an in-county resident is TBD (not including textbooks).
+The cost of a Summer Bridge course for an in-county resident is $153.50 (not including textbooks).
 Think of the time and money that you can be saving!

 Remember. if you register for a Summer Bridge course, please be aware of your family responsibilities, job requirements, and/or vacation plans.
 While this is a terrific opportunity to complete developmental work in a shorter time span, you might jeopardize the successful completion of your Summer Bridge course(s), because attendance is required for every class session.